Advocacy Continues for the Lone Fir Memorial Project

 • June 26, 2025

-• The Multnomah County Commission will formally adopt an apology resolution, acknowledging historical injustices and committing $2.5 million toward the Chinese Memorial at Lone Fir Cemetery, at their budget meeting.
+• The Multnomah County Commission formally adopted an apology resolution acknowledging historical injustices and allocated $1 million in FY26, with the intention to commit $1.5 million in FY27 toward the Chinese Memorial at Lone Fir Cemetery.

 • April 4, 2026